FREQUENTLY ASKED QUESTIONS (FAQ)

 Q: What is the compensation for the fellowship?

-A: The total compensation package and employment contract are negotiated between the institution and the applicant.
-The Chamberlain Project expects fellows to be compensated and receive benefits commensurate with their experience and status as a visiting professor (or equivalent title).
+The Chamberlain Project expects ROTF Fellows to be compensated and receive benefits commensurate with their experience and status as a visiting professor (or equivalent title).
 Benefits may include moving expenses, research stipends, and other grants, in addition to traditional benefits like health care and dental coverage.

 Q: Are host institutions expected to provide housing to visiting fellows?